 March 29, 2022

-The recently released National Roadway Safety Strategy (NRSS) outlines the U.S. Department of Transportation’s comprehensive approach to significantly reducing the number of serious injuries and deaths that occur on our Nation’s highways, roads, and streets.
+The National Roadway Safety Strategy (NRSS) outlines the U.S. Department of Transportation’s comprehensive approach to significantly reducing the number of serious injuries and deaths that occur on our Nation’s highways, roads, and streets.
 This represents the first step toward an ambitious long-term goal of reaching zero roadway fatalities.

 February 9, 2022